MIAhmed/ach_OpenCart/README.md

 ## How to install

 ### 1. Free installation service
-- Download the Github plugin zip file.
+- Download the Github plugin zip file and extract it.
+- Compress the upload folder to a ZIP file.
-- Rename downloaded file name.
+- Rename the file extension from .zip to .ocmod.zip.
-- Remove "-master" suffix from downloaded file.
-- Login to your Opencart Admin.
-Click on Extensions -> Installer.
-- Click on the “Upload” option, then click “Choose File” to select the renamed zip file from your computer.
-Once selected, press “OK”.
-- Now Click on Extensions -> Extensions, and select "Payments" from "Choose the extension type".
-- Install "alpha Payment Gateway Services" , "Alpha Paypal Payments Standard".
-- Edit Alpha Commerce Hub Gateway settings.
+- Open the Extension Installer in your OpenCart backend.
+- Upload the zipped directory using the Extension Installer.
+- The plugin will now be visible in your Extensions under Payment.
+You can install the plugin directly from here.
+After the plugin is installed, you can open the configuration.